Thomas is depicted as the youngest disciple.

 The second part is more difficult and does leave room for many varied cognitions.
 It may be that the first in understanding (the old man) will have to humble himself (intellect & attachment to worldly ways) and thus place himself in contrast to the sinless (the child, spirit), thus he awakens, so that the pure spirit-nature (child) may become one within him, “one and the same” and thus making first and last come together as one.
 The child of seven days is perfect, reflecting the number seven, thus the child seems to represent the spirit of God within.

-With understanding, or what is sometimes referred to as enlightenment, both the old man and child live in the spirit-knowing or revelation, “place of life”.
-This is not the only scripture where Jesus refers to the first will becoming last and last first.
+With understanding or revelation knowledge, sometimes referred to as enlightenment (as opposed to doctrinal knowledge), both the old man and child live in the spirit-knowing or revelation, “place of life”.
+This is not the only scripture where Jesus refers to the first becoming last and last first.
 See Mt.
 20: 1-16; see Mk.
 10: 42-45.

 (Th.
 5) Jesus said, “Recognize what is in your sight, and that which is hidden to you will become plain to you.
 For there is nothing hidden which will not become manifest.”